-Schedule 2 of the Technical Guidelines provides guidance as to management thresholds for priority threats that should be achieved in different habitats in order to facilitate improvement in ecological condition to 'good'.
+The Technical Guidelines provides guidance as to management thresholds for priority threats that should be achieved in different habitats in order to facilitate improvement in ecological condition to 'good'.
 Biodiversity offset plans will need to demonstrate how these threat benchmarks will be achieved.